Chapter 3 – University of Iowa Health Care

 - University of Iowa Hospitals and Clinics.
 University of Iowa Hospitals and Clinics operates an adult hospital, a children’s hospital, a psychiatric hospital, a graduate medical education program, as well as a wide array of ambulatory clinics.

 - Other leadership.
-The VPMA, with the advice of the cabinet, may authorize other agents of UI Health Care to take such actions as may be necessary to carry out the strategic direction and operations of UI Health Care.
+The VPMA, with the advice of the EMG, may authorize other agents of UI Health Care to take such actions as may be necessary to carry out the strategic direction and operations of UI Health Care.